-Positive Negative Social Ensuring adequate services are provided to the community and transparent reporting provides confidence in Council's ability to deliver on the community's priorities. the easing of COVID-19 restrictions so they can commence.
-Environmental Reporting on the provision of services that improve environmental outcomes within Council's area of influence impacted by effects of Economic assists in improving community and investor
+Positive Negative Social Ensuring adequate services are provided to the community and transparent reporting provides confidence in Council's ability to deliver on the community's priorities.
+5 Environmental Reporting on the provision of services that improve environmental outcomes within Council's area of influence Some initiatives have been impacted by effects of bushfire.
+Economic The Operational Plan report assists in improving community and investor confidence in the region impacted on the timing of a number of Operational Plan